alban-read/M1-MICRO-FORTH/dumbint.md

 Tracing does add overhead even if switched off.

-I plan to switch to either switch to a non tracing code path or simply create a version with tracing ripped out.

 : TEST 10 1 DO CR 10 1 DO 35 EMIT LOOP LOOP ;